keajs/kea-docs/docs/core/kea.md

 What's the difference?

-First, if you pass a function, it gets evaluated lazily when the logic is built.
+If you pass a function, it gets evaluated lazily when the logic is built.

 If you're using values that are not guaranteed to be there, or not guaranteed to be available when your logic is evaluated, wrap the input in a function.